-7.1 It is the responsibility of the Governing Body to agree and then monitor the implementation of the school healthy eating policy.
-The Local Authority is responsible for ensuring the quality of school dinners as part of the contract with CCS.
+7.1 It is the responsibility of the Governing Body to agree and then monitor the implementation of the school's healthy eating policy.

 8. UPDATE AND REVISION

 8.1 This policy will be reviewed in accordance with our programme of policy review and will be reviewed and revised every three years.